benfleis/brick-scii/README.md

 - Testing is adhoc and minimal - specific unit tests for things that had bugs and needed a specific test/fix approach.
 The tests themselves are incomplete, happy to discuss how I'd approach IRL.

+- I have done some testing with Bonus 1, it partially works.
+Need to fix a bug in raise functionality to finish generalized.

 ### Code Notes

 - Approach - hackathon + 1st pass refinement.